girtel/Net2Plan/README.md

 Net2Plan is implemented as a Java library along with both command-line and graphical user interfaces (CLI and GUI, respectively).
 The GUI is specially useful for laboratory sessions as an educational resource, or for a visual inspection of the network.
 In its turn, the command-line interface is specifically devoted to in-depth research studies, making use of batch processing or large-scale simulation features.
 Therefore, Net2Plan is a tool intended for a broad spectrum of users: industry, research, and academia.

 #Building instructions
 Since Net2Plan 0.4.1, the project is being built through the use of Maven.
-For this, two different Maven profiles are provided:
+For this task, two different Maven profiles are provided:
 * _build-without-javadoc_: Quick build where the Javadoc build step is ignored.
 Useful for checking that everything in the program is right before creating a final release.
 * _build-with-javadoc_: The main profile of the project.
 The Javadoc and the documentation will be added alongside the result that the former profile produced.